 • Have the venue agree to purchase carbon offsets of a certain dollar amount.

-• Have the venue agree to meet the sustainability goal they missed for your organization for another group of comparable size they’ll be hosting in next three or four months and provide you with documentation.
+• Have the venue agree to meet the sustainability goal they missed for your organization for another group of comparable size they’ll be hosting in next three to four months and provide you with documentation.

 • Establish a monetary remedy where, instead of the venue giving the group the money, it donates to a sustainability-focused organization of the group’s choosing.